The history of the Warrior Infantry Fighting Vehicle, from its inception to the cancellation of the Capability Sustainment Programme in 2021

 Warrior has been a solid, reliable and capable vehicle for the British Army for near on four decades.

-Yet it is hard to see it as anything but emblematic of the British Army’s historically abysmal approach to industrial and capability husbandry through continuous incremental improvements (or spirals in the modern vernacular).
+Yet, it is difficult to see it as anything but emblematic of the British Army’s historically abysmal approach to industrial and capability husbandry through continuous incremental improvements (or spirals in the modern vernacular).

 The MoD and British Army squandered the potential of Warrior, no one else